setrf/hotorslop/README.md

 ## Leaderboard & Percentiles

-- **Local storage only** – Scores, rounds, and updated timestamps are kept in `localStorage` per device.
+- **Real-time global leaderboards** – Rankings update instantly with each guess across all connected players
+- **Active player tracking** – Green dot (🟢) indicators show who's currently playing
+- **Current score display** – See live scores for ongoing games, not just final scores
+- **Session-based persistence** – Each guess creates/updates a database session with current score and statistics
-- **Percentile curve** – The leaderboard modal plots your score relative to stored runs (including the current session) and shows a ranked table with rounds and score.
+- **Percentile curve** – Visual representation of your performance relative to all players
-- **Rounding rules** – Only the best score per player handle is persisted, and values never drop below 0.
+- **Timeframe filtering** – View leaderboards for all-time, weekly, or monthly periods
+- **Cross-platform sync** – Scores persist on the server and sync across different devices/sessions

 ## Tech Stack